 1.10 Any Club wishing to resign must do so before the date

 of the AGM or will be held responsible for the ensuing year’s subscriptions.
+Clubs

-Clubs resigning to forfeit all claims on the Combines assets.
+resigning to forfeit all claims on the Combines assets.

 1.11 The Annual General Meeting date shall be decided by the

-1.12 All Clubs will be invoiced regularly during the racing season
+1.12 All Clubs will be invoiced regularly during the racing

-receipt by forwarding cheques to the Combine Secretary.
+of receipt by forwarding cheques to the Combine Secretary.

-1.13 With the agreement of individual clubs, all printed
+1.13 With the agreement of individual clubs, all printed matter,

-sent by post may be sent by email.
+post may be sent by email.